elishafer/Underwater-Computer-Vision-Course/hw2/README.md

 ![raw_depthmap](output_images/depthmap_raw.png)

-It can be seen that the depthmap is noisy with speckled nois and also that there are a lot of blank spaces with no info (the deep blue).
+It can be seen that the depthmap is noisy with speckled noise and also that there are a lot of blank spaces with no info (the deep blue).
+The colorbar on the side is in meters.
-To remove the speckled noise I used a mean filter of kernel size 7. the depthmap size is 604x480px.
+To remove the speckled noise I used a mean filter of kernel size 7. the depthmap size is 640x480px.

 ![depthmap_filtered](output_images/depthmap_mean_lpf_k7.png)